-- 12.2 The Programme Board will permit a student who fails at the first attempt to be reassessed within the limit for reassessment for the level (up to and including 60 credits at Level 4, 40 credits at Level 5 or 40 credits at Level 6), on one occasion only, in one of the following ways: - resit the examination: - resit the examination and resubmit coursework; - resubmit the coursework;

-- resubmit a piece of work of equal weight and comparable standard as recommended by the Unit Board and directed by the Programme Board. - 12.3 For BU Level 0/3 provision, there will be no limit to the number of credits for which the student may be offered reassessment opportunities. - Any late coursework submitted within 72 hours after the deadline will be included in the above level reassessment entitlement, subject to the student's profile (see 9.1 above). - 12.5 Where a student exceeds the level entitlement for reassessment as detailed above, the Programme Board may exceptionally determine a lower reassessment limit on academic grounds.
+- 12.3 The Programme Board will permit a student who fails at the first attempt to be reassessed within the limit for reassessment for the level (up to and including 60 credits at Level 4, 40 credits at Level 5 or 40 credits at Level 6), on one occasion only, in one of the following ways: - resit the examination; - resit the examination and resubmit coursework; - resubmit the coursework; - resubmit a piece of work of equal weight and comparable standard as recommended by the Unit Board and directed by the Programme Board. - 12.4 For BU Level 0/3 provision, there will be no limit to the number of credits for which the student may be offered reassessment opportunities. - 12.5 Where a student exceeds the level entitlement for reassessment as detailed above, the Programme Board may exceptionally determine a lower reassessment limit on academic grounds.
 The Board will act in accordance with 12.7 thereafter. - 12.6 Where a reassessment has taken place, the formal element mark will not exceed 40%. - 12.7 Any late resubmission(s) will be regarded as a fail.
 A mark of zero (0%) will be recorded for coursework resubmitted after the specified resubmission deadline.